 SPHEREboard has always been about providing customized, actionable reporting.
 In the past, that level of customization was provided through professional services or customized development.
 With the new Rules Engine in 3.14, you can set up your own rules for security issues, assign a risk score and do deep what-if analysis across all your unstructured data.

 Folder Tree View

-The folder tree view from our administrative page allows you to drill into all the folders and sub folders in selected servers so you can analyze permissions and select folders to be collections.
+The folder tree view from our administrative page allows you to drill into all the folders and sub folders in selected servers so you can analyze permissions and select folders to be collected.

-For the cherry on top, long with all these front-end changes, we’ve also released new versions of NetApp, CyberArk, SharePoint and AD Connectors.
+For the cherry on top, along with all these front-end changes, we’ve also released new versions of NetApp, CyberArk, SharePoint and AD Connectors.

 Are you ready to dig in?
 Contact us for a fork.